pretzelhammer/rust-blog/posts/tour-of-rusts-standard-library-traits.md

 #### Associated Types

 A trait can have associated types.
-This is useful when we need to use some type other than `Self` within function signatures but would still like the type to be chosen by the implementor rather than being hardcoded in the trait declaration:
+This is useful when we need to use some type other than `Self` within function signatures but would still like the type to be chosen by the implementer rather than being hardcoded in the trait declaration:

 ```rust
 trait Trait {